Régis de Trobriand: Civil War

-After the Civil War broke out, Trobriand became a naturalized citizen of the United States and on August 28, 1861, he was commissioned as an officer and given command of the 55th New York Volunteer Infantry, the predominantly French-immigrant regiment known as the Gardes de Lafayette.
+After the Civil War broke out, Trobriand became a naturalized citizen of the United States, and on August 28, 1861, he was commissioned as an officer and given command of the 55th New York Infantry Regiment, the predominantly French-immigrant regiment known as the Gardes de Lafayette.
 He and his regiment were attached to Peck's Brigade of Couch's Division, Keyes's IV Corps of the Army of the Potomac in September 1861.

-They took part in the 1862 Peninsula Campaign, seeing first combat on May 5, 1862, at the Battle of Williamsburg.
+They took part in the 1862 Peninsula campaign, seeing first combat on May 5, 1862, at the Battle of Williamsburg.
 Soon after, Trobriand was debilitated with a malady diagnosed as "swamp fever", missed the remainder of the campaign, and was unable to return to duty until July.
 His regiment's next engagement, part of the brigade of Brig.
 Gen. J. H. Hobart Ward, III Corps of the Army of the Potomac, was at the Battle of Fredericksburg.
 They were held in reserve and escaped the terrible bloodshed of the Union defeat.

-In December 1862, the 55th and 38th New York were merged, and Trobriand became the colonel of the now-named 38th.
+In December 1862, the 55th was merged with the 38th New York Infantry Regiment, and Trobriand became the colonel of the now-named 38th.
 He led his new regiment at the Battle of Chancellorsville in May 1863, but was not heavily engaged.
 After the III Corps was reorganized following its severe casualties at Chancellorsville, Trobriand was given command of a new brigade.